Note: This fact sheet was updated in February 2024 to reflect application and award dates for the 2025 class of fellows.

 - Confirm a postdoctoral position in the lab of an established principal investigator (sponsor) in advance of applying; the sponsor’s letter of support is required for the application.
 A sponsor may not be the same person who advised or mentored the applicant during completion of his or her Ph.D. work.

-- Submit a written statement of his or her intent to return to Latin America after the fellowship.
+- Submit a written statement of intent to further their research career in Latin America after the fellowship.

 Preference is given to applicants who received their undergraduate and graduate degrees from institutions in Latin America.
 Applicants may have obtained their degrees from institutions outside of Latin America, but preferably not in the U.S.